1984 Manal Aru massacres: Kokkilai and other coastal villages

+villages were to vacate within 24 hours.
+Entire villages in the region such as Kokkilai, Kokkuthuduvai, Karnaddu kerni and Koddai Keri amongst others were ordered to vacate within a day’s time.
+The military then began killing people and destroying property.
+131 civilians were killed including 31 women and 21 children.
+More than 2,000 families were forced to relocate following the attacks and subsequent colonisation attempts of their lands by the Sinhala population.
+They remain displaced to this date.

 Aftermath

 The Tamil community from this region never returned to its original prosperity.
 Similar treatment was meted out to numerous traditional villages in the Batticaloa, Ampara, Vavunia and Mannar districts.

 In December 1984, the Liberation Tigers of Tamil Eelam reprised these colonization attempts by attacking these newly established colonies in North-East which were heavily protected by Sri Lankan military and Sri Lankan Home Guards who had earlier ethnically cleansed the native Tamil population from these villages.

 Following the recapture of the North and East by Government forces, the land border between Mullaitivu District and Trincomalee District were once again colonized with Sinhalese settlers in what were traditionally Tamil lands.
 Sinhalese were settled in traditionally Tamil land, given land, money to build homes and security provided by the Special Task Force.
-As a result, the demographics of the region had been significantly altered and a new division called the Weli Oya Divisional Secretariat (a Sinhalese corruption of the Tamil term "Manal Aru") was carved in the southern parts of the Mullaitivu district.
+As a result, the demographics of the region had been significantly altered and a new division called the Weli Oya Divisional Secretariat (the Sinhalese equivalent of the Tamil term "Manal Aru") was carved in the southern parts of the Mullaitivu district.
 Today the majority of the population in the area is Sinhalese while Tamils have been systematically denied any claim to their lands.